hclivess/microid/README.md

 ## Usage

-Open or paste AI-generated code and microid automatically adapts to the indentation style.
+Open or paste AI-generated code and Microid automatically adapts to the indentation style.
 Press F5 to run, F6 to validate.
 Use Ctrl+Click to navigate through functions and classes.

 ## Requirements

 - Python 3.7+
 - PySide6